Back to Home

 Data Retention

-Customer Content: users may retrieve content for 30 calendar days after termination, after which Zoom deletes Customer Content according to applicable law and Zoom’s deletion protocols; other data (Service Generated Data, logs) are owned by Zoom and retention periods are governed by applicable law and internal policies (not fully specified in the provided documents)
+Customer Content: accessible to customers for 30 calendar days after termination, then deleted according to law and Zoom’s deletion protocols; other logs/Service Generated Data retention governed by Privacy Statement, DPA, and applicable law

 Your Rights

-• Access data: ability to retrieve Customer Content for 30 days after termination (then deleted per policy)
+• Retrieve Customer Content for 30 calendar days after termination (access window)

-• Opt-out of arbitration: individual opt-out procedure within specified 30-day windows (email opt-out)
+• Opt-out of the arbitration agreement by emailing opt-out@zoom.us within specified 30-day windows (legal opt-out)

 Detailed Analysis